 Presentation by Stacy Sjogren preparing committee for Ends Policies development

 Stacy Sjogren and David Dively shared the PowerPoint presentation using document End Results Policy Development.ppt with the group.
-The group reviewed the annual governance planning calendar and brainstormed ideas for the “process’ the council may explore to work on the most reasonable process for the all of the full council members to move the work forward.
+The group reviewed the annual governance planning calendar and brainstormed ideas for the “process” the council may explore to work on the most reasonable process for the all the full council members to move the work forward.
 Discussion about the topic between the members resulted in the following recommendations: The executive committee agrees to take the initial steps to for the process to continue the work.
 The executive committee members will dedicate a full day of work dedicated to the work on End Results Policy Development.

 Review Ex Officio member position description draft

-Dissuasion, the item was not attached, but was included in other committee and full council meeting materials.
-Group will make suggestion via email; it they have them.
+Discussion, the item was not attached, but was included in other committee and full council meeting materials.
+Group will make suggestion via email if they have them.
 Discussion limited due to time.

 Action Steps: